 In various interviews it is said that without the Weir Brothers as a great joker during the endless USA-gigs in between 1986 and 1988 it would have been very cheerless within the band… How do you see this time and the times on tour at all?

 Touring was the best time ever!
-I have certainly had a lot of high points in my life since, but as a young, single man, it’s all your dreams come true – lots of money, gorgeous girls, nice hotels, nice countries, and a couple of hours’ work a day.
+I have certainly had a lot of high points in my life since, but as a young, single man, it’s all your dreams come true – lots of money, nice hotels, nice countries, and a couple of hours’ work a day.
 There’s a lot of boring, hanging around, but we all got on very well, and had great fun.
 Neil and I are fairly renowned for never being serious, and Mal Holmes is equally crazy, so we had some great moments of fooling about and games.

 Do you have thereby specific memories of Germany?

 The backstage catering was nearly always Weinerschnitzel…being amazed to find

 Dr Mueller’s Sex Shop in Frankfurt Airport, and even more amazed to meet James

 Brown in there…good clubs in Munich…doing an open air gig in a

 park in Hamburg and having the stage invaded by 'China Crisis'…the Paderborn

 festival with lots of British soldiers…Berlin in the pre-unification days…a

 strange TV show we kept doing, Pop something.